Kernix13/vision-grid-express/README.md

 ### Vision Board Page

 1. View Saved Images
-   - Displays all images you've saved from the Home page as thumbnails.
+   - Your Board page displays all images you've saved from the Home page in a thumbnails section and on the page.
 2. Reorder Images
    - Move thumbnails up or down to rearrange the order of your images.
 3. Edit Notes